 The El Paso Winds' regular season consists of 5 concerts including a Holiday concert in December.
 The TMEA Region XXII All State Players (high school musicians) are always invited to perform with the Wind Symphony at one concert.
 Another concert is set aside to feature the winner of the Concerto Competition where a high school soloist is accompanied by the Winds.
 In recent years, the El Paso Winds has also shared the stage with the winners of the school band with the most attendees at concerts contest.
 In the past, the El Paso Winds has performed for a crowd of ten to twenty thousand at the Music Under the Stars Fourth of July Concert.

 In addition to the concert presentations, the EP Winds hosts an All-Region clinic for middle school and high school band students and plans are in place to bring back the summer band camp.
 El Paso Winds members serve as clinicians for both these events.
 It is through activities such as these that the El Paso Winds is realizing the goals of the organization.

 These activities are all made possible through the support and sponsorship of small and large companies and corporation from the El Paso area.

 In 1995, Dr. Hufstader established the El Paso Wind Symphony, a professional concert band composed of music teachers and business people from the El Paso area.
 This group now has a subscription season of five concerts.
-In 2006, the ensemble was invited to perform for the Texas Bandmasters Association Band Symposium and again in 2016.
+In 2006, under his direction, the ensemble was invited to perform for the Texas Bandmasters Association Band Symposium and again in 2016.
 The El Paso Wind Symphony changed its name to El Paso Winds in 2017.